Skyline Trail (Jasper National Park): History

 Parts of the Skyline trail around Big Shovel Pass, as well as the approximate location of the Curator access trail (#101) date to 1911.
-The Canadian government hired a group to cut a trail in preparation for Mary Schäffer Warren's survey of Maligne Lake.
+The Canadian government hired local outfitters Bruce and Jack Otto to cut a trail in preparation for Mary Schäffer Warren's survey of Maligne Lake.
 It was during that trip that the name Shovel Pass (as well as many mountains and other features in the area) were named.

 A mile from the summit, where the last, hard ascent began, Jack [Otto] rather excitedly called our attention to two tiny specks on the sky-line and though he remained sweetly non-committal, and suggested they might be a horse or two men, we knew he meant "sheep," and sheep they promptly became.

 In places we found a partially dug-out trail, a trail the men ahead had shoveled out a few days before, and took to it as well as we could.
 Then—we came close enough to analyze our two immovable sheep only to find them a pair of abandoned shovels which had been hewn from a tree, and in case we needed the same, left standing conspicuously in the snow.

 Laughingly naming the pass 'Shovel Pass,' we went on our way down the heather and snow-decked slopes.

 In 1921, guide and outfitter Fred Brewster relocated one of his Rocky Mountain Camps further up the Curator trail, creating Shovel Pass Lodge.
 Brewster's outfit regularly guided horseback and ski trips to Maligne Lake by this route, which includes the southern half of the Skyline Trail.
 Looking for a more scenic and direct route to Jasper Park Lodge, Brewster began work on what is now the northern half of the Skyline Trail, completing it in 1937.
 Originally, only the new stretch of trail immediately north of the Notch was referred to as the "Sky Line" trail.
 The Parks Branch of the government began trail improvements and maintenance on the route in 1940.